ristau/Tweetster/README.md

 The following **additional** features are implemented:

+- [ ] Added retweets and likes to the TweetDetails screen
-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Added reply button to the TweetCell in the TweetsViewController

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):